arpabet/value/README.md

 Value in GO

-All instances are immutable and good for multi-threading or go-routing.
+* All instances are immutable and good for multi-threading or go-routing.

-Deterministic serialization that guarantee consistent results before hashing.
+* Deterministic serialization that guarantee consistent results before hashing.
+* No cycle pack deps, because all objects are immutable

 ### List
 ```